hashicorp/terraform-website/README.md

 - **For changes in this repo:** Merge the PR to master, and the site will automatically deploy in about 20m. 🙌
 - **For changes in hashicorp/terraform:** Merge the PR to master.
 Then, either:
-    - Wait for the next release of the project in question.
+    - Wait for the next Terraform release.
 The changes will be deployed automatically.
     - If you don't want to wait for a release, cherry-pick the commit(s) to that repo's `stable-website` branch and push.
 Then, either:
         - Wait for the next unrelated site deploy (probably happening in a couple hours), which will pick up your changes automatically.
         - Do a manual CircleCI build or ask someone in the #proj-terraform-docs channel to do so.